mlrequest/mlrequest-python/README.md

 * Get thousands of model predictions per second
 * Train online models with thousands of training examples per second

 You will need an API key to get started with mlrequest-python.
 You can obtain one for free that provides 5,000 monthly model transactions at https://mlrequest.com/signup.html.
 The free plan is limited to the deployment of a single online learning model or scikit-learn model file less than 1 MB in size.
 Scikit-learn model transactions are prioritized for paid accounts, and will generally receive up to 50ms faster response time than free accounts.
+Additionally, free accounts are restricted to a single data center (of your choosing) and will not benefit from latency routing.

 For more transactions, larger scikit-learn model files (up to 100 MB), more models, and faster scikit-learn response times, see our paid plans at https://mlrequest.com/pricing.html.
 Check out our [documentation](https://docs.mlrequest.com) for more information.